SethLaske/SethLaske.github.io/_projects/5-navmesh-pathfinder.md

 When a waypoint is selected the boid first finds the polygon it is currently in, and the polygon the target is in.

-The boid then uses A* to find an optimal path, using the distance between the centers of each polygon as the heuristic values.
+A* is used to final an optimal list of polygons to travel through, using the distance between the polygon centers as its heuristic value.

-Once a series of polygons is found, the boid will then go through the edge that connects each polygon, and set waypoints on the midpoint of these connecting edges.
+Rather than moving from center to center the boid travels through the midpoints of the dividing lines

 Although this can result in the boid occasionally moving off target, it guarantees that the boid will not crash into walls that could be intersecting the direct line between polygon centers.